Andy-t-bennett/ARM-Assembly-on-Mac-OS/02-hello-world/README.md

 .global _start
 ```

-**Why "_" before the start?** It's not a requirement but it is a convention used by macOS, that makes Assembly more compatible with higher languages like C and their compilers.
-It's a good habit to use "_start", and it'll make your life a little easier later.
+**Why the "_" before start?** It's a macOS convention that makes assembly code compatible with C and other higher-level languages.
+Using `_start` is good practice and will save you headaches when you start mixing assembly with C code later!

 ---